github/developer.github.com/content/guides/getting-started.md

 You don't need to set up the entire web flow to begin working with OAuth tokens.
 The [Authorizations API][authorizations api] makes it simple to use Basic Authentication to create an OAuth token.
-Try pasting and running
+Try pasting and running the following command:

     curl -i -u <your_username> \
          -d '{"scopes": ["repo"]}' \
          https://api.github.com/authorizations

+You should see output similar to this:

     HTTP/1.1 201 Created
     Server: nginx/1.0.14